Date of Award

 Scholarly Commons Citation

 Vallon, Mark, "Reduction of Helmet Buffeting in Open Cockpit, Single Seat Race Cars" (1999).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 206.